dotnet/runtime/docs/workflow/building/libraries/README.md

 pushd ../src & dotnet msbuild & popd & dotnet msbuild /t:buildandtest
 ```

+The steps above may be all you need to know to make a change.
 Want more details about what this means?
 Read on.

 ## Building everything